 In the situations we have considered (the satellite of a star-orbiting planet or the planet in a double-star system), the motion of the light body can be stable in the sense that the satellite orbits its primary indefinitely.
-However, various unstable motions of the satellite (Figure 5.5) may also occur.
+However, various unstable motions of the satellite (Figure 8.3) may also occur.
 Depending upon the parameters of the system and on the initial conditions, these can terminate in the satellite falling into the primary or the companion, or the satellite eventually being ejected from the system.
-For some values of parameters, when the orbit of the satellite approaches the boundaries of the sphere of gravitational action of the planet (Chapter 7 provides details about this sphere), the geocentric motion of the satellite is strongly perturbed by the gravitational field of the star.
+For some values of parameters, when the orbit of the satellite approaches the boundaries of the sphere of gravitational action of the planet (Section 11.12, p.
+211 provides details about this sphere), the geocentric motion of the satellite is strongly perturbed by the gravitational field of the star.
 It may happen that after several revolutions about the planet the gravitational attraction of the star pulls the satellite from the planet's "embrace," and the satellite becomes an independent planet orbiting the star along an almost elliptical Keplerian orbit that is slightly perturbed by the planet.
-Such a case is illustrated in Figure 5.5, showing the motion of the system both in the heliocentric and geocentric frames of reference.
+Such a case is illustrated in